 In Cold Blood

 The Indiana Design center is a one-stop shop to redecorate, remodel or build your home.
 More than 15 showrooms provide access to residential and commercial design products from national brands and Indiana companies.
 We’ve designed sophisticated looks used in ad campaigns, on-site signage, event invitations and editorial features over the past several years.
+Their signature LUXE event is a highlight for design enthusiasts every year.

 The Indianapolis-based American Pianists Association provides the world’s largest fellowships for pianists in both the jazz and classical arenas.
 Among the notable projects we’ve designed are their updated website and the looks for both the Classical and Jazz Fellowship Awards.
 The style is clean and simple with strategic use of color to convey the vibrant essence of the music.